FelixWeichselgartner/GB-Cartridge-Reader-Writer/README.md

 # GB-Cartridge-Reader-Writer

+This is an Arduino Shield, that can be used to dump GameBoy cartridges.
 This project is strongly inspired by this project:

 * https://www.insidegadgets.com/2011/03/19/gbcartread-arduino-based-gameboy-cart-reader-%E2%80%93-part-1-read-the-rom/
 * https://github.com/insidegadgets/GBCartRead